hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/09-classification.md

 (We get the same answer because these `targets_as_labels` correspond to the `targets_as_probabilities`.)

-As another PyTorch technicality, notice that most of these functions create functions (or, as another way of saying it, they're class instances with a `__call__` method, so they can be called like functions). `nn.CrossEntropyLoss` is not a function of predictions and targets; it returns a function of predictions and targets:
+As another PyTorch technicality, notice that most of these functions create functions (or, as another way of saying it, they're classes with a `__call__` method, so that class instances can be called like functions). `nn.CrossEntropyLoss` is not a function of predictions and targets; it _returns_ a function of predictions and targets:

 ```{code-cell} ipython3
 nn.CrossEntropyLoss()